AlonSadot/Cellpose-Membrane-Segmentation/README.md

 # Cellpose Membrane Segmentation

-This repository contains a compact, recruiter-facing version of a microscopy segmentation workflow for training and applying a custom Cellpose membrane model.
+This repository contains a compact microscopy segmentation workflow for training and applying a custom Cellpose membrane model.

 The project focuses on two practical problems: